philip-gai/github-drawio-demo/README.md

 ## How to integrate diagrams.net (draw.io) with your GitHub repo

+Note: Images in markdown are cached and can take five minutes to update

 ### Using github.dev (Recommended)

-This method does not require any OAuth or GitHub app approvals.
+This method does not require any OAuth or GitHub app approvals and defaults to offline mode. 🎉

 Using the [Draw.io Visal Studio Code extension], you can do this in github.dev, Codespaces or locally on VS Code.